ConstantinoSchillebeeckx/i_feel/README.md

 # I feel

-Analysis of how Reddits feels.
+Analysis of how Reddit feels.

 :construction: Repo is in progress! :construction: